MicrosoftDocs/altspace-vr/altspace-vr/tutorials/multimedia-console.md

 * **Elevated Users** - Users that have moderator, host, or presenter roles in the space that the Multimedia Console is configured in originally
 * **All Users** - All users

 These roles stack in the sense that all roles above the one chosen in this list will also be granted permission to use that feature.
-Example: "Elevated Users" includes the "Owner" even if they aren't a moderator, host, or presenter" in AltspaceVR.
+Example: **Elevated Users** includes the **Owner** even if they aren't a moderator, host, or presenter** in AltspaceVR.
 Features that are controlled by role assignments are as follows

 * **Can control media player** - Determines what roles can control the media playback buttons for the Multimedia Console
-* **Can configure the media player** - Determines what roles can configure the Multimedia Console by being granted access to the "Config" button
+* **Can configure the media player** - Determines what roles can configure the Multimedia Console by being granted access to the **Config** button

 ### Adding photos and videos to the media list

 Media is the heart of the Multimedia Console.
 Images and video links are supported as media types within the Multimedia Console.
-To add new media, select either the "Add Image" or "Add Video" icons to have a dialog pop up to enter the media information and settings.
+To add new media, select either the **Add Image** or **Add Video** icons to have a dialog pop up to enter the media information and settings.
 Below is the breakdown of the media types and associated settings

 **Image**